-The CEPREMAP hosts the Macroeconomic Observatory, a research team dedicated to macroeconomic analysis directed by Jean-Olivier Hairault and François Langot.
-The team is supervised by Thomas Brand, its goal is to:
+The CEPREMAP hosts the Macroeconomic Observatory, a research team dedicated to macroeconomic analysis directed by François Langot.
+Its goal is to:

 help central banks and other policy institutions to develop their own macroeconomic models based on the latest theoretical and empirical developments;

 advance the research in the field of computational techniques devoted to the resolution and estimation of these macroeconomic models;

 develop shared tools and resources to support international macroeconomic research;